The automotive aftermarket and auto parts market in 2021

 The power of digital influence on the automotive aftermarket industry is a major trend to watch.
 About $140 billion in automotive through all sales channels, including online and brick and mortar, are influenced by digital.
 Digital influence on auto parts retail will grow to over $168 billion by 2023.

 Automotive online shopping is growing, automotive technology is changing with more hybrids and electric vehicles, mobile shopping is on the rise, self-driving cars are supposedly on the horizon, and Amazon and eBay are going strong.
-How do you know what aftermarket trends to follow, or even which automotive aftermarket trends are important in the first place?
+How do you know what aftermarket information to follow, or even which automotive aftermarket trends are important in the first place?

-Automotive accessories sales trends
+Automotive accessories revenue

 Performance accessories trends